-11.4.2 PWM Channel Timers
+10.4.2 PWM Channel Timers

 The main part of the PWM module are the actual timers.
-Each of the timer channels has a counter, a period register and a duty register (each are 8-bit).
+Each of the timer channels has a counter, a period register and a duty register (each are 8 bit).
 The waveform output period is controlled by a match between the period register and the value in the counter.
 The duty is controlled by a match between the duty register and the counter value and causes the state of the output to change during the period.
 The starting polarity of the output is also selectable on a per channel basis.
-Shown below in Figure 11-19 is the block diagram for the PWM timer.
+Figure 10-35 shows a block diagram for PWM timer.

-Figure 11-19.
+Figure 10-35.
 PWM Timer Channel Block Diagram

-11.4.2.1 PWM Enable
+10.4.2.1 PWM Enable

 Each PWM channel has an enable bit (PWMEx) to start its waveform output.
 When any of the PWMEx bits are set (PWMEx = 1), the associated PWM output signal is enabled immediately.
 However, the actual PWM waveform is not available on the associated PWM output until its clock source begins its next cycle due to the synchronization of PWMEx and the clock source.
 An exception to this is when channels are concatenated.
-Refer to Section 11.4.2.7, "PWM 16-Bit Functions" for more detail.
+Refer to Section 10.4.2.7, "PWM 16-Bit Functions," for more detail.